Ultimate guide to travel vaccinations

 • have any allergies

-Before booking an appointment, you should call or visit your doctor’s surgery to check if you’re up to date with your routine vaccinations.
+Before booking an appointment, call or visit your doctor’s surgery to check if you’re up to date with your routine vaccinations.

 If you have records of previous vaccinations for travelling abroad, let your doctor know.

-If they are, you should make an appointment.
+If they are, make an appointment.
 If they aren’t, you could try a private clinic or a pharmacy offering travel healthcare services.

 How much are travel vaccinations?